lazarusA/JuliaDocs/docs/devdocs/ast.md

 - `sparam_vals`
   The values of the static parameters in `specTypes`.
 For the `MethodInstance` at `Method.unspecialized`, this is the empty `SimpleVector`.
 But for a runtime `MethodInstance` from the `MethodTable` cache, this will always be defined and indexable.

-- `uninferred`
-  The uncompressed source code for a toplevel thunk.
-Additionally, for a generated function, this is one of many places that the source code might be found.

 - `backedges`
   We store the reverse-list of cache dependencies for efficient tracking of incremental reanalysis/recompilation work that may be needed after a new method definitions.
 This works by keeping a list of the other `MethodInstance` that have been inferred or optimized to contain a possible call to this `MethodInstance`.
 Those optimization results might be stored somewhere in the `cache`, or it might have been the result of something we didn&#39;t want to cache, such as constant propagation.
 Thus we merge all of those backedges to various cache entries here (there&#39;s almost always only the one applicable cache entry with a sentinel value for max_world anyways).